davidsauro/docker-papermc-geyser-floodgate/README.md

 - Please note that this will allow users with chat signing disabled to join your world.
 # Technical
 This project *does **NOT** redistribute the Minecraft server files*.
 Instead, the (very small) script that is inside of the image, `papermc.sh`, downloads these files from their official sources during installation.

+## Kubernetes
+With this config, (see kubernetes.yaml) I can't get the traffic to forward to the kuberneties cluser IP, so I need to do some port forwarding, but as far as I can tell kubectl doesn't support UDP forwarding for some stupid reason so I had to install a plugin to accomplish it here is the command I used -  kubectl relay --address 0.0.0.0 pod/mcs-0 19132:19132

+The plugin I used is from [here](https://github.com/knight42/krelay) installed via [Krew](https://krew.sigs.k8s.io/)

+This probably has something to do with the fact that I am using MiniKube on an M1 Mac running Linux

 **PLEASE NOTE:**
 This is an unofficial project.